Pokémon: Red, Green & Blue Versions

 Upon its initial release in Japan, the two versions of the game were the red and green versions.
 Most people are aware of this regional difference in versions, since the remakes on Game Boy Advance feature those original colours, but I still feel compelled to explain it.

-As the Japanese were going crazy over those two initial versions, Pocket Monsters: Red and Pocket Monsters: Green, players also discovered the game had some rough edges.
-The graphics were clunky, the monsters didn’t look exactly the same as in the illustrations, and the game had some unfortunate bugs.
+As the Japanese in early 1996 were going crazy over those two initial versions, Pocket Monsters: Red and Pocket Monsters: Green, players also discovered the game had some rough edges.
+The graphics were clunky, the monsters didn’t look exactly the same as in the manual illustrations, and the game had some unfortunate bugs.
 A version that fixed some of the bugs and featured updated graphics was released later in 1996.
 This was called Pocket Monsters: Blue.
-All the localization work was based on this improved game, so no one outside Japan ever saw the original graphics.
+All the later localization work was based on this improved game, so no one outside Japan ever saw the original graphics.
 They kept the original monster distribution from Japanese Red for international Red, and transposed the Green distribution into the international Blue version.
 At this point, why not go all the way and localize Green instead?
 I guess Blastoise has cannons, that’s too cool to pass up.

 Why Did It Take Two Years for the Game to Be Localized and Released in North America?

 This one is easy to answer: Dragon Quest.
 Back in the days of the Famicom, Dragon Quest seduced the Japanese with its quirky reinvention of the role-playing game.
 By Dragon Quest III, the series was a societal phenomenon.
-Enix famously moved subsequent releases to Saturdays, to alleviate public concerns from some Diet legislators.
+Enix famously moved releases to Saturdays, to alleviate public concerns from some Diet legislators.

 This failure led to years of statements by employees of Nintendo that non-Japanese players didn’t like RPGs.
 They weren’t wrong; RPGs sold far less in North America than in Japan, but it was a chicken or the egg situation.
 RPGs had a ton of text to localize, which meant a protracted localization process, and used far more memory, which all meant a more expensive product.
 For these reasons, few Japanese RPGs were localized and brought West, meaning it was much harder to build an audience for the few games that did see a release.
 When Nintendo tried their hands at bringing RPGs to North America, they always had disappointing results.
 Earthbound left a particularly sour taste to everyone involved at Nintendo of America, according to Pokémon translator Nob Ogasawara.
-It was very difficult to translate, with Mother creator Itoi Shigesato getting directly involved, and sold very poorly, killing any hope to reverse the trend of underperforming RPGs.
+It was very difficult to translate, with Mother creator Itoi Shigesato getting directly involved, and sold very poorly, killing any hope to reverse the trend of underperforming RPGs with Earthbound.

 Starting around 1994, the software industry transitioned to what Nina Schulyer called the “entertainment model” of marketing.
 If retail shelf space was harder to come by and lasted for a shorter time, the idea was to put more resources into generating hype in advance, raising awareness for the title before it was even released, the same way Hollywood studios promoted movies. […] It’s no coincidence that right around this time also marked the beginning of Electronic Entertainment Expo (E3), a massive game industry marketing event that was originally intended as a way to advertise directly to retailers.
 Source.